Hyperrcompute/Nodeflare-Docs/docs/terminology/terminology-connection-string.md

 ---
 id: terminology-connection-string
-title: Hypercompute Terminology
+title: Hyperrcompute Terminology
 sidebar_label: Terminologies
 sidebar_position: 5
 ---

-# Hypercompute Terminology
+# Hyperrcompute Terminology

 Understanding key terms will help you navigate the decentralized compute marketplace effectively.
-Here's your complete guide to Hypercompute terminology.
+Here's your complete guide to Hyperrcompute terminology.

 ## Core Concepts

 ### Connection String
-A **connection string** is a secure, unique identifier that enables peer-to-peer connections between devices in the Hypercompute network.
+A **connection string** is a secure, unique identifier that enables peer-to-peer connections between devices in the Hyperrcompute network.
 It acts like a private SSH key.

 **Example:** `89fd199803cd2aaf4b5cdba373a970a9e6a08f86547f26c24aae3efee062`